Ramyals-web/Starbucks-Project/README.md

 We have 2 criterias in selecting our potential partner:
 - A partner should be able to craft our coffee within healthy sugar/caloric ranges.
-- A partner has a diverse workspace and has gender equality.(???)

 - Committed to ethically sourcing and roasting the highest quality coffee.

 ![](starbucksLogo.jpg)